mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 ### Posts Become Collections

-When [collections](http://jekyllrb.com/docs/collections/) were introduced way back in v2.0, I decided to build out a [**Frequently Asked Questions**]({{ site.url }}/faqs/) section on my site.
-I could have easily done this as a set of static pages, but collections being more powerful seemed a better fit.
+When [collections](http://jekyllrb.com/docs/collections/) were introduced back in v2.0, I decided to build out a [**Frequently Asked Questions**]({{ site.url }}/faqs/) section on my site to familiarize myself with the feature.

-It couldn't haven been simpler to implement either.
-Create a `_faqs` folder filled with Markdown formatted text files (like any other post or page), add the following to `_config.yml`, create an [index page](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/_pages/faqs/index.md) to display all of the collection's documents, and done!
+Creating a collection of FAQ items turned out to be easier than expected.
+Make a `_faqs` directory populated with Markdown formatted text files (like any other post or page), configure the collection in `_config.yml`, build an [index page](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/_pages/faqs/index.md) to display all of the collection's documents, and done!

 {% highlight yaml %}
+# _config.yml
 collections:
   faqs:
     output: true